 How it all started

 Founded in 1992 by the actor and director Rick Sperling, the Mosaic was created to serve young artists in Metro Detroit.
 With 25 students during its inaugural year, the organization evolved to serve hundreds of students during its first years of operation.
 Allowing youths to participate in different stage programs over the years.

-As an important part of the Mosaic history, Yosef Meystel must highlight its outstanding efforts to benefit youths who come from low-income families in Detroit and its Metropolitan Area.
+As an important part of the Mosaic history, Yosef Meystel, who studied at SAIC Chicago, must highlight its outstanding efforts to benefit youths who come from low-income families in Detroit and its Metropolitan Area.
 Nowadays, the institution benefits hundreds of students each year in more than 50 Metro Detroit schools.
 Supported in a large proportion of donors and volunteers.

 The Mosaic’s mission

 The Mosaic’s mission is to provide innovative training and mentoring programs and opportunities to young actors, singers, and stage technicians.
 This is possible thanks to the contribution of each one of these individuals to activities beyond the stage that allows the organization to be sustainable while it empowers youths to maximize their potential through theatrical and musical art.

 This philanthropic institution is a reference in youth development in the Midwest focused on artistic training.
 Delivering high-quality education and to young Detroiters who want to follow an artistic path.
 Mosaic always has the challenge of inspiring, engaging and transforming young individuals who probably live in difficult circumstances but have the potential and talent to shine on stage but most importantly, as human beings and out of the spotlight.

 One of the noblest things this institution does is provide its service to youths between the aged of 7 to 18 regardless their ability to pay.
 What matters most to the institution is the talent and passion of young individuals as well as their will to commit to performing arts.